adnamalin/yum-or-yuck/README.md

 ![logo](http://i.imgur.com/0WAFsJQ.png)

-Search from Chicago Yelp listings to see not only a restaurants details, ratings, etc but also their latest health inspection report!
+Search from Chicago Yelp listings to see a restaurants details, ratings, etc and their latest health inspection report!

 Find out any dirt about your next meal, literally.

 ---
 ##Visit Live Site